bitbuyAT/bitstamp-api-client/README.md

 # bitstamp-api-client
 Client for Bitstamp.net HTTP API v2 with support for Laravel

-*The structure of this package was strongly influenced by the design of the kraken-api-client.
-So please check out [Butschters](https://github.com/butschster/kraken-api-client) package as well.*
+*The structure of this package was strongly influenced by the design of the [kraken-api-client](https://github.com/butschster/kraken-api-client) from Butschster.*

 # Install
 ```composer require bitbuy-at/bitstamp-api-client```